-Mountain goats are known to inhabit five of the eight outfitting areas in the Mackenzie Mountains, occurring almost exclusively below 63°00'N (Veitch et al. 2002).
-They are most numerous in high relief terrain along the YT-NWT border between 61°00' and 62°00'N. However, since 1995 we have received hunter observations or harvest reports of goats from only four of those outfitter areas - D/OT/01-02, S/OT/03-04.
-Since 2017, observations came from just three areas, D/OT/01-02 and S/OT/04); harvest occurred in all three zones.
-The average 63.7 kids and 68.2 billies per 100 nannies estimated from 2002-2022 (Appendix D).
-These ratios are derived from very few observations which have become fewer and more restricted range since 2016 due to the expansion of NNPR.
+Mountain goats are known to inhabit five of the eight outfitting zones in the Mackenzie Mountains, occurring almost exclusively below 63°00'N (Veitch et al., 2002).
+They are most numerous in high relief terrain along the YT-NWT border between 61°00' and 62°00'N. However, since 1995 hunter observations or harvest reports of goats have been received from only four of those outfitter zones - D/OT/01, D/OT/02, S/OT/03 and S/OT/04.
+Since 2017, observations came from just three zones, D/OT/01, D/OT/02 and S/OT/04); harvest occurred in all three zones.
+The average 63.6 kids and 66.5 billies per 100 nannies estimated from 2002-2021 (Appendix D).
+These ratios are derived from very few observations and even fewer and more restricted range since 2016 due to the expansion of NNPR.

-The number of mountain goats in the Mackenzie Mountains was estimated between 768-989 though there is evidence that this could be an underestimate (Larter 2012a).
-There is limited evidence that goat numbers and distribution have been increasing in management areas D/OT/01 and D/OT/02 in the southern Mackenzie Mountains (Larter 2004, Larter and Allaire 2017).
-The total number of goats observed has been increasing in recent years and billies have been observed in places they had not been seen previously in these areas (Larter and Allaire 2017).
+The number of mountain goats in the Mackenzie Mountains was estimated between 768-989 though there is evidence that this could be an underestimate (Larter, 2012a).
+There is limited evidence that goat numbers and distribution have been increasing in both zones D/OT/01 and D/OT/02 in the southern Mackenzie Mountains (Larter, 2004; Larter & Allaire, 2017).
+The total number of goats observed has been increasing in recent years and billies have been observed in places they had not been seen previously in these zones (Larter & Allaire, 2017).

-In a 2.5 hr. rotary-wing survey of management area D/OT/02 on 11 September 2006, 88 goats were observed (38 billies, 27 nannies, 19 goat kids and four yearlings), producing estimates of 140.8 billies and 70.4 goat kids per 100 nannies (ECC unpublished data).
-This survey was conducted in an area that could not be surveyed during a 2004 aerial survey and provided similar numbers of goats and ratio estimates as the 110.7 billies and 71.4 kids per 100 nannies from that 2004 survey (Larter 2004).
-A rotary-wing survey was conducted 22-24 August 2011 in the Ragged Range area of area D/OT/01; 278 goats were observed (124 billies, 80 nannies, 50 goat kids, six yearlings; 18 goats were unclassified), producing estimates of 155.0 billies and 62.5 goat kids per 100 nannies (Larter 2012a).
-Although the previous report's authors indicate this as possible evidence for increasing goat numbers and distribution (Larter and Allaire 2017), differences in survey area, large time gaps between surveys, and the general paucity of observations of mountain goats from much of their NWT range preclude any definitive assessment of trend using currently available data.
-A large portion of the areas surveyed for goats in 2004, 2006 and 2011, and indeed a substantial proportion of mountain goat range in the Mackenzie Mountains now falls within the boundaries of NNPR precluding future surveys from being conducted by ECC.
+In a 2.5 hr. rotary-wing survey of zone D/OT/02 on 11 September 2006, 88 goats were observed (38 billies, 27 nannies, 19 goat kids, and four yearlings), producing estimates of 140.8 billies and 70.4 goat kids per 100 nannies (N. Larter unpublished data).
+This survey was conducted in an area that could not be surveyed during a 2004 aerial survey and provided similar numbers of goats and ratio estimates as the 110.7 billies and 71.4 kids per 100 nannies from that 2004 survey (Larter, 2004).
+A rotary-wing survey was conducted 22-24 August 2011 in the Ragged Range area of zone D/OT/01; 278 goats were observed (124 billies, 80 nannies, 50 goat kids, six yearlings; 18 goats were unclassified), producing estimates of 155.0 billies and 62.5 goat kids per 100 nannies (Larter, 2012a).
+Although the previous report's authors indicate this as possible evidence for increasing goat numbers and distribution (Larter

+& Allaire, 2017), differences in survey area, large time gaps between surveys, and the general paucity of observation of mountain goats from much of their NWT range preclude any definitive assessment of trend using currently available data.
+A large portion of the areas surveyed for goats in 2004, 2006, and 2011, and indeed a substantial proportion of mountain goat range in the Mackenzie Mountains now falls within the boundaries of Nahanni NPR precluding future surveys conducted by ECC.